 - Limit Alcohol Consumption: While an occasional glass of red wine can benefit your heart, drinking too much wine, beer, or any alcoholic drink can have a negative impact on your heart.
 This is especially true if you have high blood pressure or a diagnosed arrhythmia.
 Plus, remember that alcohol contains sugar which can lead to inflammation.
 So, when it comes to alcohol, less is more.

-- Make Smart Food Choices: At holiday celebrations, you want to reach for fresh vegetables and fruits as much as possible, as well as unsalted nuts, wild caught salmon, and the like.
-It's also important to limit salty foods and caffeine.
+- Make Smart Food Choices: At holiday celebrations, you want to reach for fresh vegetables and fruits as much as possible, as well as unsalted nuts, wild-caught salmon, and the like.
+It's also important to limit salty foods and avoid excess caffeine, including opting for decaffeinated coffee and tea in the afternoon.

 - Use Deep Breathing to "Exhale Your Stress": Proper breathing is a powerful way to reduce stress and tension and improve your heart health.
 When you feel stressed, you want to both inhale and exhale—slowly, deeply, and fully.
 Relax.
 After several breaths, you should be aware of how much more you need to breathe and how much relief it offers you.